the-events-calendar/the-events-calendar/readme.txt

 = [6.0.4] 2022-11-15 =

+* Version - The Events Calendar 6.0.4 is only compatible with Events Calendar PRO 6.0.3 and higher
 * Feature - Include Yoast WordPress SEO OpenGraph integration.
 [TEC-4558][TEC-4561]
 * Fix - Fix for fatal when adding Featured Venue Events widget on Appearance -> Widgets screen.
 [ECP-1411]
 * Fix - Fix for fatal error on Series page in PHP 7.3.
 [TEC-4549]